genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Function-RUNDAY.md

 ## Rules for the syntax

-The parameter for RUNDAY is a number of days to add or delete from the default RUNDAY.
+The parameter for RUNDAY is a number of days to add or subtract from the default RUNDAY.
 For example, RUNDAY\(-5\) provides the day five days before the date the view is run.

 RUNDAY can only be used in **Extract Record Filter (ERF)** and **Extract Column Logic (ECL)** text.